sauravkdubey/BLOG_DJANGO/README.md

 There is a login and registration functionality included.

 User has his own blog page, where he can add new blog posts.
-Every authenticated user can comment on posts made by other users.

 Non-authenticated users can see all blog posts, but cannot add new posts or comment.